 - Anonymization of datasets, Privacy, Ethics and Security issues on the use of datasets

 This will be an interactive workshop structured to encourage group discussion and active collaboration among attendees.
 The workshop will feature a keynote talk, lightning round presentation session for position papers, multiple (parallel) breakout sessions, and a final discussion session to wrap up the event.

-Papers should be submitted in pdf format through the EasyChair system (https://easychair.org/conferences/?conf=evalumap2017) no later than midnight 11:59pm Hawaii time on April 20, 2017.
+Papers should be submitted in pdf format through the EasyChair system (https://easychair.org/conferences/?conf=evalumap2019) no later than midnight Pacific Daylight Time on March 20, 2019.
 Submissions will be reviewed by members of the workshop program committee.
-Accepted papers will be included in the extended UMAP 2017 Proceedings and will be available via the ACM Digital Library.
-In addition, the EvalUMAP workshop proceedings will be indexed with CEUR.
-Authors of select papers may be invited to contribute to a journal publication which describes the outcomes of the workshop.
+Accepted papers will be included in the UMAP 2019 EvalUMAP workshop proceedings.

 Owen Conlan, Trinity College Dublin, Ireland